Skatinger/master_thesis/wiki_poc/evaluation/readme.md

 person to be masked as well.
 For example the wife of JFK might be masked as well as JFK himself, as they are both referenced by the name Kennedy.

-The masking did not differentiate between first and lastname, and therefore the evaluation will not neither.
+The masking did not differentiate between first and lastname, and therefore the evaluation will neither.
 A prediction is therefore correct if part of the name (first, last or middle name) is correctly predicted.

 ### Computation of *best* prediction